-The Board, on the recommendation of the Compensation Committee, reviews and approves changes to the Corporation's director compensation arrangements from time to time to ensure they remain competitive in light of the time commitments required from directors, and align directors' interests with those of Shareholders.
-Directors who are not officers or employees of the Corporation or any of its subsidiaries are compensated for their services as directors through annual retainer fees, Options issuable from time to time under the Stock Option Plan and DSUs issuable from time to time under the DSU Plan, based on the recommendations of the Compensation Committee.
+The Board, on the recommendation of the Compensation Committee, reviews and approves changes to the Corporation's director compensation arrangements from time to time to ensure they remain competitive in light of the time commitments required from directors, and align directors' interests with those of shareholders.
+Directors who are not officers or employees of the Corporation or any of its subsidiaries are compensated for their services as directors through annual retainer fees, Options issuable from time to time under the Stock Option Plan and DSUs issuable from time to time under the DSU plan (the "DSU Plan"), based on the recommendations of the Compensation Committee.

-In 2023, non-executive directors of the Corporation were paid a base retainer fee of C\$40,000 per annum.
-The Chairs of the Compensation Committee, CG&N Committee and of the Corporation's health, safety and sustainability committee (the "Health, Safety and Sustainability Committee") also received an additional annual retainer of \$5,000; the Chair of the Audit Committee received an additional \$10,000.
-The Chairman received an additional C\$40,000 per annum for his contribution in these capacities.
+In 2024, non-executive directors of the Corporation were paid a base retainer fee of C\$40,000 per annum.
+The Chairs of the Compensation Committee, Corporate Governance and Nominating Committee (the "CG&N Committee") and of the Corporation's health, safety and sustainability committee (the "Health, Safety and Sustainability Committee") also received an additional annual retainer of \$5,000; the Chair of the Audit Committee received an additional \$10,000.
+The Chairman received an additional C\$40,000 per annum for his contribution in such capacity.

-Mr. Everett and Mr. Attew received compensation as officers and employees of the Corporation and, accordingly, did not receive any additional compensation for services as a director during fiscal 2022.
+Mr. Everett received compensation as an officer and employee of the Corporation and, accordingly, did not receive any additional compensation for services as a director during fiscal 2024.
 Mr. Everett received compensation for services as a director in 2023 for the period prior being appointed CEO on November 10, 2023.